TheOpenSourceNinja/Markov-Comic-Generator/README.md

 If in the original comic, a word is hyphenated in order to split it between two lines of text, it is recommended that the word be kept on a single line in the transcript and the hyphen be replaced with a [soft hyphen](https://en.wikipedia.org/w/index.php?title=Soft_hyphen&oldid=625641896) (Unicode code point U+00AD).
 Soft hyphens are not normally visible in most text editors; they are used to mark a place where a line break, possibly with a visible hyphen, can be automatically inserted if one is needed.

 #### Example
-	//This first line will be blank after the comment gets removed, so it is ignored.
+	}}This first line will be blank after the comment gets removed, so it is ignored.
-	20101210 //Date serves as ID number
+	20101210 }}Date serves as ID number
-	E: WOULD YOU RATHER BE *RIGHT,* OR *HAP­PY?* //Eu­nice i­s talk­ing.
+	E: WOULD YOU RATHER BE *RIGHT,* OR *HAP­PY?* }}Eu­nice i­s talk­ing.
 Al­so, th­e la­st wo­rd ha­s a­ so­ft hy­phen i­n th­e mid­dle.
 A­s do­es ev­ery wo­rd i­n thi­s com­ment.
 Fo­r de­monstra­tion o­f wha­t so­ft hy­phens d­o, tr­y resiz­ing thi­s wind­ow; se­e h­ow thi­s com­ment ge­ts wrap­ped i­n compar­ison t­o th­e oth­ers whi­ch do­n't ha­ve so­ft hy­phens i­n ever­y wo­rd.
 	M: *NEITHER!*
-	//E: *NEITHER!* //If Mimi and Eunice both said this at the same time, we would uncomment this line.
+	}}E: *NEITHER!* }}If Mimi and Eunice both said this at the same time, we would uncomment this line.
-	M: I'D RATHER BE *RICH!* //Note: For some reason Mimi and Eunice speak in all caps.
+	M: I'D RATHER BE *RICH!* }}Note: For some reason Mimi and Eunice speak in all caps.
 See for yourself: http://mimiandeunice.com/2010/12/10/right-or-happy-iii/

 ### Image files
 Each image file should be in the images/ folder inside the input directory.
 Its name should be its ID number followed by an extension appropriate for the format.
 The image should have all dialog blanked out so that empty word balloons are left.